kedro-org/vscode-kedro/.github/ISSUE_TEMPLATE/bug-report.md

 <!-- Include as many relevant details about the environment in which you experienced the bug: -->

 * Kedro version used (`pip show kedro` or `kedro -V`):
-* Kedro VSCode version used
+* Kedro extension version used
+* Editor and version used (VS Code or Cursor):
 * Python version used (`python -V`):
 * Operating system and version: